CloudAstro/MicroHack/03-developer-productivity-developer-velocity/solutionguide/01-How-to-get-up-to-speed-as-Developer-using-Cloud-Environment-Development-Solution.md

 ![image](../images/solution1/13three.png)

-**Nextt, next we are going to create a Project.
+**Next, we are going to create a Project.
 Go back to the main panel and click on "Projects"**

 ![image](../images/solution1/10.png)